 Brazil requires U.S. citizens to carry a valid U.S. passport and visa when traveling to Brazil for any purpose.
 You must obtain your Brazilian visa in advance from the Brazilian Embassy or consulate nearest to your place of residence in the United States.
 Visas cannot be obtained at the airport, and immigration authorities will refuse entry into Brazil to anyone not possessing a valid visa.
 The U.S. government cannot assist you if you arrive in Brazil without proper documentation.
 Please contact the city coordinator of the city you are visiting to request a visa invitation letter.
 Representatives may apply for a tourist visa since they are unpaid speakers/participants.

-Paraguay also requires U.S. citizens to have a visa.
-The fee for the visa is US$160.
-You can obtain a visa for Paraguay in the in any of the four Consulates (Washington DC, New York, Los Angeles, Miami) or you can request one at the Airport Silvio Petirossi at your arrival.
-Visas requested at the airport tend to last only 90 days, while visas requested in advance at the consulates can last longer.
-For more information, visit www.mre.gov.py/Sitios/Home/Contenido/embaparusa/26
+Paraguay requires U.S. citizens to have a visa.
+American citizens are required to pay for a VISA to get into Paraguay.
+The price of the VISA is US$160.
+You can get a visa for Paraguay in the in any of the four Consulates (Washington DC, New York, Los Angeles, Miami) or you can request one at the Airport Silvio Pettirossi when you get in.
+Visas last 10 years.
+The visa needs to be paid in cash.

 As of February 28, 2015 all U.S. citizens traveling to Venezuela must apply for a visa.
 For the South American EducationUSA Fair Circuit, representatives should apply for a “tourist visa”.
 Usually an invitation letter is required, please contact Marta Garcia (firstname.lastname@example.org), the EducationUSA Country Coordinator in Venezuela for this purpose.
 Important: Visa processing is timely, make sure you allow ample time for your Venezuelan Visa application.